 7: Stand still and take ten mindful breaths

-If you have followed this guided grounding meditation script properly, you will feel very stable, calm and relaxed but focused.
+If you have followed this script properly, you will feel stable, calm, and relaxed but focused.
 This is what we mean when we talk about grounding.

 Many people live on auto-pilot much of their lives, or they live stuck in their thoughts.
 The primary benefit of grounding meditation is that it reconnects you to the present moment.
 It makes you feel calm and steady, yet also focused and alert.